jackcodes64/cm-dashboard/README.md

 CONTENT MANAGEMENT DASHBOARD SECURED BY PERMIT.IO API-FIRST SOFTWARE AS A SERVICE

 #Dashboard Functionality
 My applications aims to benefit from the current trend of API-first approaches, all the main operations and suboperations are carried out in remote severs and workspaces.
-The core functionalities, POST USERS and BUGS are all served through API.
+The core functionalities, POST, USERS and BUGS are all served through API.
 Authentication and Authorizations too have leveraged the API-first idea.

 1. POST tab
    The post tab support view of the posts.